cajr11/dashboard-app-grnation/README.md

 ### Given this data sample, create a web application that:

-    Reads json files or consumes API to retrieve the information.
-    Has 4 main modules: Dashboard, Users, Products and Orders.
-    Dashboard should show 5 tiles with:
+    Reads json files or consumes API to retrieve the information. - done Has 4 main modules: Dashboard, Users, Products and Orders. - done Dashboard should show 5 tiles with: - done
-        1. latest 5 Users created,
+        1. latest 5 Users created, - done
-        2. latest 5 products created,
+        2. latest 5 products created, - done
-        3. latest 5 orders created,
+        3. latest 5 orders created, - done
-        4. Chart with the 5 most sold products,
+        4. Chart with the 5 most sale products,
         5. Chart with the 12 months/num or orders of that month

 For Users, Products and Orders, show tables with pagination with 10 items per page as well as arrows/numbers to navigate.